 - ‘User’ object in Active Directory: SID or “objectSid” assigned to every object in Windows

-If you have mapped this inside your AD server, and this feature is enabled, Qumulo Core will see that NFS UID 2053 is the same person as Windows SID S-1-5-21-.....
+If you have mapped this inside your AD server and this feature is enabled, Qumulo Core will see that NFS UID 2053 is the same person as SID S-1-5-21-..... in Windows.

-Whenever that user’s identity is required (i.e. to check permissions), Qumulo Core will use the mapping to retrieve the entire identity of that user--the NFS UIDs and GIDs as well as all SIDs, including the group IDs of all relevant parent groups.
+Whenever that user’s identity is required (i.e. to check permissions), Qumulo Core will use the mapping to retrieve the entire identity of that user referencing the NFS UIDs and GIDs and all the SIDs, including the group IDs of all relevant parent groups.

 Enable via the UI